ykumar6/passport-google-oauth/README.md

 ## Installation

-    $ npm install passport-facebook
+    $ npm install passport-google

 ## Usage

 #### Configure Strategy

-The Facebook authentication strategy authenticates users using a Facebook account and OAuth 2.0 tokens.
+The Google authentication strategy authenticates users using a Google account and OAuth 2.0 tokens.
 The strategy requires a `verify` callback, which accepts these credentials and calls `done` providing a user, as well as `options` specifying a app ID, app secret, and callback URL.